southbridgeio/redmine_telegram_common/README.md

 Set the Privacy mode to disabled with `/setprivacy`.
 This will let the bot listen to all group chats and write its logs to Redmine chat archive.

+Set bot domain with `/setdomain` for account connection via Telegram Login.
+Otherwise, you will receive `Bot domain invalid` error on account connection page.

 Enter the bot's token on the Plugin Settings page to add the bot to your chat.

 To add hints for commands for the bot, use command `/setcommands`.
 You need to send list of commands with descriptions.
 You can get this list from command `/help`.